 Mise-en-scene

-The video features the main characters of the music video in nearly every shot in the video.
+features the main characters of the music video in nearly every shot in the

 Sound